ortus-docs/quick-docs/guide/getting-started/creating-new-entities.md

 } );
 user.save();
 ```
-{% hint style="info" %}
+{% hint style="warn" %}
-Note that quick will set the values of attributes, not all properties.
-If you want to populate all properties then consider using Wirebox's `populateFromStruct` method.
+Note that Quick will set the values of attributes only, not all properties.
+This is usually desirable.
+If you want to populate all properties then consider using Wirebox's [`populateFromStruct`](https://wirebox.ortusbooks.com/advanced-topics/wirebox-object-populator/populatefromstruct) method.
 {% endhint %}

 ## populate